dhpour/Persian-Text-Engineering-Hub/README.md

 A Python package for generating random Persian (Farsi) names.

 ### [persian-wordlist](https://github.com/masterking32/persian-wordlist)
-A SQL database that includes a dictionary of 494,286 Persian words. دیکشنری 494,286 کلمه فارسی به صورت دیتابیس
+A SQL database that includes a dictionary of 494,286 Persian words.

 ### [persianwordjson](https://github.com/semnan-university-ai/persianwordjson)
 This repository is a Persian meaningful database with json